Welcome to the Structural Biology Facility!

 We ask that the SBF be acknowledged in all publications and communications which result from access to our facilities and expertise.
 This information is required for reporting to funding bodies and provides a means of measuring our impact and is essential for the SBF’s continued support and expansion of its capabilities.

-We suggest using the the following form of acknowledgement:
+We suggest using the the following form of acknowledgement for the facility:

-- The authors acknowledge use of facilities in the Structural Biology Facility within the Mark Wainwright Analytical Centre, funded in part by the Australian Research Council Linkage Infrastructure, Equipment and Facilities Grant: ARC LIEF 190100165.
+- The authors acknowledge use of facilities in the Structural Biology Facility within the Mark Wainwright Analytical Centre– UNSW, funded in part by the Australian Research Council Linkage Infrastructure, Equipment and Facilities Grant: ARC LIEF 190100165.